Temp Faker removal:

 Under the temp and fuel gauges is a small daughter card.
 This is the temperature gauge stabilizer board.
 Pull it straight out.
 The board functions to reduce warranty (ha!) service by classifying varying temperatures, as sensed by the thermistor in the head, into three ranges of the gauge.
 It turns the gauge into an idiot light with roughly four states: cold, cool, normal, and hot.

-But the add-on "afterthought" board didn't have room for decent connectors, so those tiny Berg sticks it makes contact on become weak and worn with vibration, moisture, and temperature extremes under the dash.
+But the add-on "afterthought" board didn't have room for decent connectors, so those tiny Berg sticks that it uses to make contact become weak and worn with vibration, moisture, and temperature extremes under the dash.

 There are several options at this point.
 A replacement board could be installed, which would renew the female portion of the connection problems.
 The contacts might be painstakingly cleaned and retensioned.
+The board could be soldered directly to the pins.
 Or the board could be tossed in the trash can and replaced with a jumper from input to output, re-establishing the original analog temperature gauge as cars before 1986 were equipped.

 Several options to jumper it too, depending on what's handy for you.
 A jumper can be soldered between pins 1 and 3, or wire-wrapped, or you could employ modern "insulation displacement" techniques (suggested by Sven’s Maintainer) with a piece of lamp cord.